 Standing in the center of Times Square in New York fills you with energy and excitement.
 New York is certainly one of the most exciting cities in the world, and while Times Square is filled with tourists, its with good reason.
 You feel as if you are in the center of the universe as massive LED screens surround the entire square.

 - 33 Best Things to Do in New York for First-Timers

-- Where to Stay in New York City – Complete Guide to the Best Neighborhoods
+- Where to Stay in New York City – Top Places and Hotels For All Budgets

 Go to the Top of the Burj Khalifa

 It’s the tallest building in the world sitting amongst several other massive skyscrapers.
 Dubai is out of this world.
 With each impressive structure built, there are four more in the works.
 Going to the top of the Burj Khalifa to see the most impressive skyline on earth is the definitive bucket list item.